jdwije/crimson/README.md

 # Crimson

-*An embeddable R6RS Scheme implementation for Ruby*
+*An embeddable scheme implementation for Ruby*

-Crimson is a Ruby hosted R6 Scheme implimentation that takes advantage of the Ruby ecosystem with strong interop capabilities.
-Crimson can be used as a standalone Scheme interpreter, or as an embeddable meta-language for your projects.
+Crimson is a work-in-progress Scheme interpreter written in Ruby.
+It implements a subset of the R6RS specification and adds back some flavor by exploiting the Ruby run-time environment.

+Crimson's focus is on Ruby inter-op, allowing you to use Ruby libraries and tools inside Scheme with minimal friction and likewise allowing you to use Scheme code from within Ruby just as effectively.

 ## Installation